jamesl33/goamt/README.md

 ========

-[pytranscoder](https://github.com/jamesl33/pytranscoder) has served as a useful tool over the years, however, start to become more of a burden that it needed to be. goamt is intended to build upon pytranscoder whilst solving a few fundamentals issues.
+[pytranscoder](https://github.com/jamesl33/pytranscoder) has served as a useful tool over the years, however, it started to become more of a burden that it needed to be. goamt is intended to build upon pytranscoder whilst solving a few fundamentals issues.

 Ease of Management